nvnkmrpdy/wkt/README.md

 ## Summary

-_WKTReader_: Transforms the input WKT-formatted String into Geometry object instance.
+_WKTReader_: Transforms the input WKT-formatted string into Geometry object instance.

 _WKTWriter_: Transforms the input Geometry object into WKT-formatted string.